Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Not all of the road is actually dirt.

-You do not need a special off-road vehicle if you drive carefully and pay enough attention to the road.
+You do not need an exceptional off-road vehicle if you drive carefully and pay enough attention to the road.

 balos beach